Ornate tetra

 • Plants: Safe

-The males will have longer fins and females will be shorter and plumper.
+Males will have longer fins, and females will be shorter and plumper.

 Breeding / Reproduction

-• Ease of Breeding: Difficult - A seperate breeding tank is required.
+• Ease of Breeding: Difficult – A separate breeding tank is required.
 The breeding pair will spawn on vegetation and should be removed thereafter.

 Availability